DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 ```

 Almost any classifier will have some error.
 In the model above, we have decided that it is okay to allow up to 9\%, 13 out of 141, of the games for sale to be classified as new when they are really used.
-If we wanted to make it a little harder to classify  as new, we could use a cutoff of 0.75.
+If we wanted to make it a little harder to classify an item as new, we could use a cutoff, threshold, of 0.75.
 This would have two effects.
 Because it raises the standard for what can be classified as new, it reduces the number of used games that are classified as new.
 However, it will also fail to correctly classify an increased fraction of new games as new, see the code below.
 No matter the complexity and the confidence we might have in our model, these practical considerations are absolutely crucial to making a helpful classification model.
 Without them, we could actually do more harm than good by using our statistical model.
 This tradeoff is similar to the one we found between Type 1 and Type 2 errors.
 Notice that the accuracy has also dropped slightly.